Graduate Admissions References and Personal Statements

 You can submit your application even if your references have not yet been submitted.

-If time lapses and your reference has not completed the online reference, send a reminder email by logging into your online application and clicking the "nudge" button next to the name.
-You can also change a reference by emailing Graduate Admissions.
+If time lapses and your reference has not completed the online reference, send a reminder email by logging into your online application and clicking the "reminder" button next to the name.

 School-related email addresses, especially K-12, should not be used for reference communication given the firewalls at educational institutions.